oobot/cherry/README.md

 # Cherry 🍒

-Cherry is an asynchronous ORM, which support MySQL, PostgreSQL, SQLite and SQL Server.
+Cherry is an asynchronous ORM, support MySQL, PostgreSQL, SQLite and SQL Server.
 It's lightweight and build on top of [SQLx](https://github.com/launchbadge/sqlx).

 **WARNING: This crate is under development (mysql is partial tested at the moment).**